-Chemical Engineering Major: Environmental Engineering Option (B.S.Ch.E.)
+Chemical Engineering Major: Environmental Engineering Option (B.S.)

-Chemical Engineering Major: Environmental Engineering Option (B.S.Ch.E.)
+Chemical Engineering Major: Environmental Engineering Option (B.S.)

 Chemical Engineering